Chains without regularity: Results

-Similarly to what we observed after Theorem \ref{cor1}, also here, if the map is continuous, one has a stronger result, as we can replace, in the previous statement, ``chain-recurrence relation" by ``recurrence relation" (see for instance, Lemma 2.1 in \cite{Hirsch}).
+Since $x^0$ was arbitrary, the result follows. \end{proof} Similarly to what we observed after Theorem \ref{cor1}, also here, if the map is continuous, one has a stronger result, as we can replace, in the previous statement, ``chain-recurrence relation" by ``recurrence relation" (see for instance, Lemma 2.1 in \cite{Hirsch}).